 3. Existing process house

 There is no reason why an existing fabric processing house should not invest in a digital printer.
 They have the setup, the know-how and the experience.
 All they need is to carve out an airconditioned space of 30 m2 to install a digital printer and get started.
 It is easy for them.
-A process house would already have in house facilities to prime the fabric from RFD (ready for dyeing) to an RFDP (ready for digital printing) state.
-They have the equipment to fix the ink on fabric after printing and they have the entire line of washing and finishing that is needed to deliver high quality printed fabric packaged the right way.
+A process house would already have in-house facilities to prime the fabric from RFD (ready for dyeing) to an RFDP (ready for digital printing) state.
+They have the equipment to fix the ink on fabric after printing and they have the entire line of washing and finishing that is needed to deliver high-quality printed fabric packaged the right way.

-The way is not to ask your buyers if they will pay more for digital printing.
+The way is not to ask your buyers if they will pay more for digital fabric printing.
 Just invest and dazzle the buyers with digital effects.
 The superior aesthetics or the novelty of digital designs will compel buyers to shell out a little more.
 However, whet the appetite of your buyers only if you can feed it.
 No point in whetting the appetite and then leave them to look for source it elsewhere.
 Then you don’t get the business.
 So prepare first.

-Some analogue printing businesses could also benefit from digital printing for their strike-off needs.
+Some analogue printing businesses could also benefit from fabric printing for their strike-off needs.
 There would still be aspects of colour matching to deal with but it can be done and there is considerable scope for cost saving in sampling.

-Another reason for digital printing for existing fabric process houses would be to make the digital mimic prints on dyed fabric without actually dying.
+Another reason for digital fabric printing for existing fabric process houses would be to make the digital mimic prints on dyed fabric without actually dying.
 Mimicking a dyed fabric with a direct to fabric digital printer and with prints on it to boot, would not only save immensely on the dyes and chemicals but also on energy and water.

 4. for Newbies

 If you are a starter with no background in textile printing, think again.
-Excitingly creative as it might sound, digital printing does not do away with the process.
+Excitingly creative as it might sound, digital fabric printing does not do away with the process.
 It still requires an understanding of textiles and textile chemistry.
 The best way then would be to combine forces with somebody who knows textiles and textile chemistry.

 5. For garment makers

 Creative ideas that fashion designers have might be too nascent to be shared.
-With digital printing, added creativity can be brought into fashion.
+With digital fabric printing, added creativity can be brought into fashion.
 Cut patterns can be printed and then converted into garments so that the head of a dragon starts on the right shoulder and winds its way to the bottom left of a printed top.

 Fashion designers who want to be exclusive would also find digital printers a boon.
 Intricate designs can be created that would be almost impossible to replicate or copy.

 So who should not invest in digital printing?
-If you are a volumes player where nothing short of 100,000 metres of fabric will please you as an order, digital printing might not be right for you, even if you understand all there is to know about manufacturing.
-High volumes and digital printing are diametrically opposite.
+If you are a volumes player where nothing short of 100,000 meters of fabric will please you as an order, digital fabric printing might not be right for you, even if you understand all there is to know about manufacturing.
+High volumes and digital fabric printing are diametrically opposite.
 When you try to make those two ends meet, the result is always a compromise.